 The Ocean Cleanup was redeployed in June after spending four months in the shop and has been in testing mode for the last few months.
-The second deployment was a quieter affair than the first, when the much-lauded cleanup system began trolling the Great Pacific Garbage Patch to collect plastic waste, but it was forced to return to port in Hawaii much earlier than planned.
-Just a few months after being launched, the passive floating system was catching plastic, but it wasn't necessarily retaining it and an 18-meter end section had broken away from the main frame.
+The second deployment was a quieter affair than the first, when the much-lauded cleanup system began trolling the Great Pacific Garbage Patch to collect plastic waste.
+However, the Ocean Cleanup was forced to return to port in Hawaii just a few months after being launched because the passive floating system was catching plastic, but it wasn't necessarily retaining it and an 18-meter end section had broken away from the main frame.

-The team behind the Ocean Cleanup — undeterred by their critics — says it's all part of the process.
+Undeterred by their critics, the team behind the Ocean Cleanup said the mishap was all part of the process.

 The basic principle behind the iterative design process is to test, learn, and repeat until you have a proven concept.
 We do not know with certainty that these proposed options will solve the issues we have encountered.
 In fact, there may still be further unknowns, as is the nature when doing something that has never been done before.
 What we do know, is that every day we are not yet operational the plastic pollution problem is not getting better.

-Ocean Cleanup is a Netherlands-based group that's the brainchild of Dutch scientist and entrepreneur Boyan Slat.
+Ocean Cleanup is a Netherlands-based group of about 80 engineers, researchers, scientists and computational modelers.
 Dubbed 001/B or Wilson, it consists of a 2,000-foot (600 meter) U-shaped boom with an attached woven skirt.
 It acts like a floating artificial coastline.
 The boom prevents plastic from flowing over it, while the skirt stops debris from escaping underneath it.
 It's set up to collect everything from big items like massive fishing nets as well as microplastics, all without disturbing marine life below.

 Late last year, the boom was struggling in places to hold on to plastic that it gathered.